 Best for: Nature, cultural sites and experiences

 Sassy tip: Be sure to try the pazham pori (sweet plantain fritters) served at breakfast or as a snack!

-South Africa seems to be on almost every travellers list and December is the perfect time to go!
-Cape Town is in the height of summer at this time of year with locals and tourists flocking to take advantage of the great weather, buzzing social scene, abundance of outdoor activities, diverse culture and some of the freshest produce.
+South Africa seems to be on almost every traveller’s list and December is the perfect time to go!
+That’s when Cape Town is in the height of summer with locals and tourists flocking to take advantage of the great weather, buzzing social scene, abundance of outdoor activities, diverse culture and some of the freshest produce.
 Whatever you are looking for this holiday, Cape Town has it in spades, accompanied by some of the friendliest people in the world.